tfkhdyt/geminicommit/internal/service/combined_prompt.md

 6. **Identify the `[optional footer(s)]`:**

    - **`BREAKING CHANGE`:** If the changes introduce a backward-incompatible change (breaking change), add a footer starting with `BREAKING CHANGE: ` followed by a description of _what_ changed and _how_ to migrate.
 You can also signal a breaking change by adding a `!` after the type or scope (e.g., `feat!:`, `feat(api)!:`).
 If `!` is used, the `BREAKING CHANGE:` footer is still highly recommended for detailed explanation.
    - **Issue References:** If the commit fixes or relates to a specific issue in an issue tracking system (e.g., GitHub Issues, Jira), add a footer referencing the issue, such as `Ref: #<issue-number>`.
+When an issue reference is provided in the requirements, ALWAYS include it in the footer of the commit message.

 7. **Final Format:** Assemble the identified elements into the correct Conventional Commits format.
 Ensure there is a blank line between the description and the body (if present), and between the body and the footer(s) (if present).

+**IMPORTANT REMINDER:** If an issue reference is provided in the requirements section, you MUST include it in the footer of the commit message.
+Do not omit it.

 OUTPUT FORMAT: